 - Business need to be prepared for this paradigm shift

-If you haven’t already, you need to get set up on one of the many online conferencing platforms today to compete tomorrow.
+If you haven’t already, you need to get set up on one of the many online conferencing platforms today in order to compete tomorrow.

 Here are just a few to get you started.
 From free accounts for enterprise-level solutions, one of these options is sure to be a fit for your business to thrive: